Safety » 9

 While some cars in the Corolla's class include a few active-safety features like active parking systems, or blind-spot systems, the Corolla keeps it simple.
 It does however have good outward visibility, and a rear camera system is included in most versions.

-Eight standard airbags headline the safety story for the 2014 Corolla.
+Eight standard airbags and five-star safety headline the safety story for the 2014 Corolla.